 High ground clearance is a key component of the SUV look that is so popular with buyers, though car-based crossover models tend to be closer to ground level than the traditional truck-based models.

 A compact SUV, which some may call a crossover, like the Honda CR-V has 6.3 inches of ground clearance with front-wheel drive and 6.7 with all-wheel drive; the Hyundai Tucson has 6.7 inches and the Kia Sportage 6.8.
-In comparison, the full-size Chevrolet Tahoe, which is based on a pickup truck platform, has 9.1 inches.
+In comparison, the full-size Chevrolet Tahoe, which is based on a pickup truck platform, has 9.1 inches of ground clearance.
 Most cars have around 5 inches of ground clearance.

 That number may not tell the whole story about how easy or difficult it is to get in or out of a particular vehicle, so you should check them in person.
 Some SUVs with a high stance might have seats that are lower than in other vehicles.

 One suggestion to look at is the Subaru Forester.
-Though it sits 8.7 inches off the ground, it has wide, tall doorways that facilitate entry and exit.
-We can't promise it will be a snap for your mother, but it might be easier than some others.
+Though this Subaru sits 8.7 inches off the ground, it has wide, tall doorways that facilitate entry and exit.
+We can't promise it will be a snap for your mother, but it might be easier than some others SUVs.

 You also could look at alternatives, such as the Mazda5 wagon, a sort of mini-minivan with dual sliding rear side doors and 5.5 inches of clearance.
-Regular minivans such as the Honda Odyssey or Toyota Sienna with sliding rear doors might also work.
+Regular minivans such as the Honda Odyssey or Toyota Sienna with sliding rear doors might also work well for senior drivers.
 Other alternatives include the so-called "box cars," such as the Nissan Cube and Scion xD that are low to the ground but have tall doorways; you'll have to look for the Nissan and Scion at used-car dealerships.